openvinotoolkit/model_server/docs/accelerators.md

 ### Running OpenVINO&trade; Model Server with AI Accelerators NCS, HDDL and GPU <a name="ai"></a>

-<details><summary>Using an Intel® Movidius™ Neural Compute Stick</summary>
+<details><summary>Using an Intel Movidius Neural Compute Stick</summary>

-#### Prepare to use an Intel® Movidius™ Neural Compute Stick
+#### Prepare to use an Intel Movidius Neural Compute Stick

-[Intel® Movidius™ Neural Compute Stick 2](https://software.intel.com/en-us/neural-compute-stick) can be employed by OVMS via a [MYRIAD plugin](https://docs.openvinotoolkit.org/2021.4/openvino_docs_IE_DG_supported_plugins_MYRIAD.html).
+[Intel® Movidius Neural Compute Stick 2](https://software.intel.com/en-us/neural-compute-stick) can be employed by OVMS via a [MYRIAD plugin](https://docs.openvinotoolkit.org/2021.4/openvino_docs_IE_DG_supported_plugins_MYRIAD.html).

-The Intel® Movidius™ Neural Compute Stick must be visible and accessible on host machine.
+The Intel Movidius Neural Compute Stick must be visible and accessible on host machine.

 NCS devices should be reported by `lsusb` command, which should print out `ID 03e7:2485`.<br>

-#### Start the server with an Intel® Movidius™ Neural Compute Stick
+#### Start the server with an Intel Movidius Neural Compute Stick

 To start server with Neural Compute Stick using one of the options below:
 1) More secure without docker privileged mode and mounting only the usb devices: